-Before you leave the quarantine hotel or reception centre, the police and other Norwegian authorities must talk with you.
+Before you leave the reception centre, the police and other Norwegian authorities must talk with you.
 Without your explanation, the Norwegian authorities cannot process your case.
 If your case is not processed, you will have limited rights in Norway.

-We recommend that you stay at the hotel or reception centre until the Norwegian authorities have spoken to you.
+We recommend that you stay at the reception centre until the Norwegian authorities have spoken to you.
 You will be told where and when to attend the interview.

 If you have questions about the housing situation for evacuated persons in Norway, please talk to an employee where you live, or contact our Regional Office.

 I have an expired Afghan passport, and I cannot renew my passport at the Afghan embassy.
 What do I do?